KCJK

-KCJK (105.1 FM, "Power 105.1") is radio station licensed to Garden City, Missouri.
-Owned by Cumulus Media, it broadcasts an urban contemporary music format serving the Kansas City area.
+KCJK (105.1 FM, "Hits 105") is a radio station licensed to serve Garden City, Missouri.
+Owned by Cumulus Media, it broadcasts a contemporary hit radio format.
 The station's studios are located in Overland Park, Kansas, while its transmitter is located in Independence, Missouri.

 History

 e105

-105.1 was originally the frequency for KKJO-FM in St. Joseph, which is now at the frequency of 105.5.
-KFME ("e105"), with its 1980s hits/hot AC-hybrid format, debuted at 2 p.m. on June 18, 2001, with "You Get What You Give" by the New Radicals being the first song played.
+In 1999, Jesscom began the process to move KGAR from Garden City, Missouri (45 miles southeast) to the Kansas City metro.
+This would require KKJO-FM in St. Joseph, Missouri to move from 105.1 to 105.5 FM, which happened on April 24, 2000.

+On June 18, 2001, at 2:00 pm, 105.1 debuted in Kansas City as "e105-1.fm".
+(Intending to emphasize the modernity of the new station in hopes of gathering a relevant audience, it deliberately co-branded with its website address, the ".fm" portion literally pronounced in sweepers on-air, with the name inspired by the then-growing popularity of the E- prefix in the digital community.)
+The station would change its call letters to KFME and air a 1980s hits/hot AC-hybrid format.
+"You Get What You Give" by the New Radicals was the first song played.
+The station's general manager admitted that an Active rock format had been considered, but would be difficult to sell to advertisers.
 The station was initially owned by Jesscom and Susquehanna Broadcasting as part of a joint ownership venture.
-The station was re-licensed to Garden City, Missouri (south of Kansas City).
-The station had modest results and earned an NAB Crystal Award for Public Service.
+By 2002, the station evolved to a traditional Hot adult contemporary format, using the branding "e105: From Retro to Right Now."
+The station had modest results and earned an NAB Crystal Award for Public Service in 2003.

 Jack FM

-After Susquehanna assumed full ownership, KFME flipped to adult hits, and rebranded as "105.1 Jack FM", on October 7, 2004, at Noon. e105's final song was "Don't Speak" by No Doubt, while Jack FM's first song was "Dancing Queen" by ABBA.
+After Susquehanna assumed full ownership, KFME flipped to adult hits, and rebranded as "105-1 Jack FM", on October 7, 2004, at Noon. e105's final song was "Don't Speak" by No Doubt, while Jack FM's first song was "Dancing Queen" by ABBA.
 KFME would later change call letters to KCJK.
 Jack FM initially debuted with considerable success.
-Like other Jack stations, KCJK was mostly jockless and stuck to a computerized playlist, highlighted by segments that include the “No-Request Nooner” and liners chastising drivers who slow down to see accidents in the opposite set of freeway lanes.
+Like other Jack stations, KCJK was mostly jockless and stuck to a computerized playlist, highlighted by segments that include the "No-Request Nooner" and liners chastising drivers who slow down to see accidents in the opposite set of freeway lanes.

 KCJK and Susquehanna's properties were acquired by Cumulus Media in May 2006.
 Upon taking over the station, Cumulus added live disc jockeys, a rare move for an adult hits outlet.
 Most of the station's air talent were let go in 2013, and KCJK returned to being automated and jockless.